Arlanthir/notes/music/GuitarSetup.md

 You should only screw/unscrew the truss rod in increments of about 2 hours on a clock (60º) between measurements.
 Adjustments to the truss rod take about 10 minutes to have an effect, so don't check string buzzing immediately after adjusting.

+Sweetwater tips:
+> *"A guitar that buzzes at the first five frets will likely need more relief.
+> A guitar that buzzes above the 12th fret or across the entire fretboard will likely need the action raised if the neck relief is properly set.
+> If your guitar buzzed in middle of the neck and now buzzes above the 12th fret, you’ve likely added too much relief."*

 To measure the neck relief, put a capo on the first fret, fret the last one and measure (with a feeler gauge) the height from the middle fret (around 8th) to the 6th string.
 The recommended Fender/Squier neck relief is 0.010'', or 0.25mm.
 Generally, anything between 0.008'' (0.20mm, good starting point if unsure of playing style) to 0.012'' (0.30mm) is good.